Loading

 Don't forget that companion planting with various herbs will often also provide additional benefit as many pests dislike certain types of herbs such as basil.

-There is a tree-step process for identifying and terating gardening problems:
+There is a tree-step process for identifying and treating gardening problems:

-1. Correct any cultural conditions contribuing to the problem and maintain plant health organically.
+1. Correct any cultural conditions contributing to the problem and maintain plant health organically.

 2. Identify the problem and/or pest correctly.